Calvin B. Hoover: Work for U.S. Government

 In 1933 he returned to his post at Duke University.
 Later that year he was called into government service, where he would spend many of his next twelve years.

 Agriculture Adjustment Administration (AAA)

 Hoover arrived in Washington, D.C. in 1933 at the request of Assistant Secretary of Agriculture Rexford Guy Tugwell.
 He became the economic consultant to the Agricultural Adjustment Administration.
 The AAA's goal was to raise farm prices.
 By 1935 he was promoted to consumers' counsel to the AAA.

 Office of Strategic Services (OSS)

-Due to his knowledge of the Soviet Union and Nazi Germany he was called into service for the Office of Strategic Services at the outbreak of World War II.
+Due to his knowledge of the Soviet Union and Nazi Germany he was called into service for the Office of Strategic Services (OSS) at the outbreak of World War II.
 Hoover served many roles for the OSS, eventually becoming head of Northern European operations in Sweden.
 His group was instrumental in finding German synthetic oil plants, which led to their bombing and destruction.
 This grounded the Luftwaffe allowing for the Normandy Invasion.